gs-yoon/gs-yoon.github.io/_posts/2012-02-07-experience.md

 ### Intelligent Model Car competition
   Goal of the competition is to design autonomous model car that trace correct lanes and avoid obstacles.
-  Our teams desinged Lane Detection with image processing and steer controller with Stanely Method.
+  Our team desinged Lane Detection with image processing and steer controller with Stanely Method.
   My first role is Developing System with Infineon MCUs and many H/W Parts.
 Second role is Lane Detection.
   For detecting lanes, I implemented many filters and feature extraction.